slerman12/UnifiedML/README.md

 **Open-source research for minimal redundancy and optimal standardization is the way to go, balancing privacy and de-centrality, and streamlining successive works that depend on ours in good faith.
 Post your own designs and assets [here]() in the discussion board.
 Read the rules to keep citations and credit attribution fair.**

+> **While UnifiedML is committed to making the research process and benchmarking as streamlined as possible, we are a single-PhD student team and [would appreciate your support as well](#people_holding_hands-contributing)**.

 </details>

 [comment]: <> (The above will sweep over random seeds 1, 2, and 3, and whether to use EMA.)